MindscapeHQ/raygun4android/RELEASING.md

     ````

 2. Login to the [Nexus Repository Manager](https://oss.sonatype.org) and go to the **Staging Repositories**.
-3. Locate the repository named 'commindscapehq-100*' near the bottom.
+3. Locate the repository named 'comraygun-100*' near the bottom.
 4. Mark this repository as **closed** by clicking the **Close** button.
 5. The repository will sent to the Target Groups defined in the **Staging Profiles** (for us it's **Staging**).
 6. Test the artifacts that are now in our staging target group (**Staging**).
 7. Release the artifacts by clicking the **Release** button on our staging repository (which we marked as **closed**).
 8. Artifacts are sent to the Release repository defined in the staging profile.
 9. The temp staging repository will be automatically deleted.
-10. Artifacts will take a few days to be made available to clients and should be listed [here](https://mvnrepository.com/artifact/com.mindscapehq.android/raygun4android) eventually.
+10. Artifacts will take a few days to be made available to clients and should be listed in the [public repositories](https://oss.sonatype.org/content/repositories/public/com/raygun/raygun4android/) first and on [mvnrepository.com](https://mvnrepository.com/artifact/com.raygun/raygun4android) eventually.